UM-Jyothi06/Hospital-ER_Data-Dashboard/README.md

 ## Visuals Explained

-This dashboard has two views: *Monthly View, and **Patient Details View*.
+This dashboard has two views: **Monthly View**, and **Patient Details View**.
 Each view provides different levels of insights into ER performance and patient data.